- Before you Arrive

 There are also a number of letting agencies in Aberdeen such as

-Please note that this information is provided for illustrative purposes only and other letting agencies exist within Aberdeen.
+Please note this information is provided for illustrative purposes only and other letting agencies exist within Aberdeen.
 The University of Aberdeen has no links to private letting agencies within the City.

 Information on bed & breakfasts, guest houses and hotels and their location in relation to the University campuses can be found at these web links: